 Hyderabad was part of the Mogul Empire from 1687 to 1724.
 Then a Mogul viceroy (governor) made it independent.
 During 1800 Britain gained Hyderabad’s foreign affairs.
 The NIzam’s (rulers) of Hyderabad were famous for being the richest people in the world.
-Though they were Muslims, four fifths of their subjects were Hindus.
+Though they were Muslims, four-fifths of their subjects were Hindus.

 When India was partitioned in 1947 Nizam refused to join either Pakistan or India.
-Clashes followed between Muslim and Hindus.
+Clashes followed between Muslims and Hindus.
 In 1948 India set up a military government in Hyderabad.
 When the Hyderabad state was partitioned, Hyderabad City became the capital of the state of Andhra Pradesh.

 It has several historical monuments, and Charminar is one among them and it was built in 1591.
 The building has four minarets (towers) and four arches through which the main streets of the city pass.

 Hyderabad is the capital and largest city of the southern Indian state of Andhra Pradesh.
 Andhra Pradesh (Now, after the bifurcation it is the capital of Telangana State).

 Hussain Sagar, a man-made beautiful lake built during the reign of Qutub Shahis in the 16th century, separates Secunderabad from Hyderabad.
 In spite of the close connections between the two, though, both cities have a mixture of cultures, with Secunderabad having fully developed under a direct British rule while Hyderabad has been a princely state ruled by the Nizams.

-Some scenes captured from Secunderabad/Hyderabad City
+Some scenes captured from Hyderabad and Secunderabad (Twin Cities)

 Hyderabad population is also constituted of Christian groups of different denominations are found in the city, though at a very small scale, you can see a good number of churches throughout the city.
 The prominent ones are situated in Hyderabad’s Abids area and Secunderabad.